NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/actions.md

               The client that made the request must pass an interactive challenge.
             </li>
             <li>
-              If successful, Cloudflare accepts the matched request; otherwise, it is blocked.
+              If successful, Khulnasoft accepts the matched request; otherwise, it is blocked.
             </li>
             <li>For additional information, refer to <a href="#notes-about-challenge-actions">Notes about challenge actions</a>.</li>